taoo0316/GetGo-App-Reviews/README.md

 <img width="794" alt="Screenshot 2023-02-23 at 9 46 33 PM" src="https://user-images.githubusercontent.com/95064358/221013984-d80c38f1-830b-4703-bfeb-8b18d5f371c6.png">

 Here we get to see the fluctuation of ratings per month.
 We also observe an upwards trend in recent months, which is encouraging as well.

+4. Use the ARIMA model to forecast the rating next month